 What Happens If the Divorce Case Goes to Trial in Arizona?

 The court will issue orders before trial requiring each party to submit their exhibits to the judge’s clerk before trial and requiring the parties to file a Joint Pretrial Statement.
-The Joint Pretrial Statement will list the issues to be addressed at trial, as well as the witnesses and exhibits that will be used at trial, among other things.
+The Joint Pretrial Statement will list the issues to be addressed in your divorce at trial, as well as the witnesses and exhibits that will be used at trial, among other things.

 It is important to include every issue in your Joint Pretrial Statement, or you may waive the right to present evidence on any unlisted issues at trial.
 You should read our summary of the Arizona Court of Appeals decision in the Leathers v.
 Leathers case discussing a party’s waiver of a matter because it was not listed in the Joint Pretrial Statement.